tari-project/tari/docs/src/branching_releases.md

 - MainNet: The big shebang, the head hancho, the real deal.
 This is the Tari protocol at work.
 - StageNet: A stable network as similar as possible to MainNet available for testing.
-- NextNet: The next realease of the network.
+- NextNet: The next release of the network.
 This should become available 8 weeks prior to going live on MainNet.
 - TestNet(s): Our named test networks used for development.
 Where we can play a little fast and loose with features where, although we try to avoid it- the networks may see breakages and resets more frequently.
   - Example networks (non exhaustive):
     - `Esme`: Has been our stable-er testnet prior to StageNet.
 It sees new features and enhancements as they come out, and supports our mobile wallets Tari Aurora on iOS and Android.